Weaving a new beginning

 A time for joyful reconstitution

 My name is Omi-peah Ryding and I am an Earthkeeper, an artist, a researcher, and a facilitator of change.
 I believe that new beginnings are possible, because I have seen it happen.
-I have seen change happen in situations where I felt no hope.
-I have seen it happen in environments that were toxic and unforgiving.
-I have seen it happen within myself as I gradually found ways to thrive in uncertainty.
+I have experienced it myself in situations and environments that were toxic and unforgiving and where I felt no hope.
+I have felt it rise up inside of me as I gradually found ways to thrive in uncertainty.

 We live in a world of many worlds.
 We live in a time of trickery and of great beauty.
 We are different and the same.
 We are capable of many things.
 What we dream about matters.
 How we step into life matters.
 Therefore, I am calling out to you: